SFDO-Tooling/CumulusCI/docs/cli.rst

     $ cci task list
     $ cci flow list

 The tasks and flows listed are specific to the project you're currently in.
-If you have a custom flow defined in your ``cumulusci.yml`` file for Project A, it will only show if you run ``cci flow list`` in Project A's repository directory.
+If you have a custom flow defined in your ``cumulusci.yml`` file for Project A, it only shows if you run ``cci flow list`` in Project A's repository directory.

 Tasks and flows are listed by their ``group`` attribute as specified in the ``cumulusci.yml`` file.
 This means it's easy to edit these groups as you see fit!
-Any changes made will be reflected in the commands.
+Any changes made are reflected in the commands.

 Running Tasks and Flows
 ***********************
-Once you know the specific task or flow you want to run, execute it with the ``run`` command:
+When you know the specific task or flow you want to run, execute it with the ``run`` command.

 .. code-block:: console